Demographics of Papua New Guinea: Languages

 English is the language of commerce and the education system, while the primary lingua franca of the country is Tok Pisin (also referred to as Melanesian Pidgin or just Pidgin/Pisin).
-Parliamentary debated is usually conducted in Tok Pisin mixed with English.
+Parliamentary debate is usually conducted in Tok Pisin mixed with English.
 The national judiciary uses English, while provincial and district courts usually use Tok Pisin or Hiri Motu.
 Village courts may use a local language.
 Most national newspapers use English, although one national weekly newspaper, Wantok, uses Tok Pisin.
 National radio and television use English and Tok Pisin, with a small amount of Hiri Motu.
 Provincial radio uses a mixture of these languages, in addition to local ones.
 Many information campaigns and advertisements use Tok Pisin.
 Over time, Tok Pisin has continued to spread as the most common language, displacing Hiri Motu, including in the former Hiri Motu-dominated capital, Port Moresby.
 The only area where Tok Pisin is not the prevalent lingua franca is the southern region of Papua, where people often use the third official language, Hiri Motu.
 Motu spoken as the indigenous language in outlying villages surrounding the capital.

 Most provinces do not have a dominant local language, although exceptions exist.
 Enga Province is dominated by Enga language speakers, however it adopted Tok Pisin as its official language in 1976.
 East New Britain Province is dominated by Tolai speakers, which has caused issues with minority speakers of the Baining languages or Sulka.
 However, in general language has not been a cause for conflict, with conflicts occurring between communities speaking the same language, and regional identities incorporating many different linguistic communities.
 English and Tok Pisin are generally seen as neutral languages, while local languages are considered culturally valuable and multilingualism is officially encouraged.

 The use of almost all local languages, as well as Hiri Motu, is declining.
 Some local languages have fewer than 100 speakers.
 The use of local languages is encouraged by government, which encourages teaching in local languages before shifting to a more national language.
 As of April 2000, 837 languages had educational support, with few problems reported from schools covering two different local language communities.
 However, in 2013 education was shifted back towards English to try and improve low English literacy rates.